Smart Labs Now Logo

 Mean Corpuscular Hemoglobin Concentration (MCHC)

 MCHC represents the concentration of hemoglobin in red blood cells.
-A low MCHC level is often found in iron-deficiency anemia, while a high level could suggest hereditary spherocytosis.
+A low MCHC level is often found in iron deficiency anemia, while a high level could suggest hereditary spherocytosis.

 Red Cell Distribution Width (RDW)